Alphonsia Emmanuel: Early life

 Emmanuel was born Alphonsia Pamela Williams in Pointe Michel, Dominica in the British West Indies in 1956.
-When she was an infant, her parents, Lewis and Portia Williams, relocated to the United Kingdom in search of work while Emmanuel stayed in Dominica with her grandparents until she joined her parents in London at age two.
+When she was an infant, her parents, Lewis and Portia Williams, relocated to the United Kingdom in search of work while Emmanuel stayed in Dominica with her grandparents until she joined her parents in London, aged two.
 She attended Carlton Vale School and Claremont High School, where she achieved A levels in Law and English.
 At this time, Emmanuel developed her interest in performing, attending dance classes and acting in school productions.
 Emmanuel considered a theatrical career, but was put off by the advice of a career guidance counsellor "to whom I confessed my secret for the first time.
 She smiled indulgently and said that acting was not for people like us."

 Emmanuel attended Kingston University from 1977 to 1980, where she received a Bachelor of Education degree, having majored in English and Drama.
 After graduation, she worked as a teacher from 1980 to 1981, yet she longed for a career in the theatre.
 Emmanuel trained at the Webber Douglas Academy of Dramatic Art in London, where she earned a postgraduate qualification in theatre techniques in 1983.
 Embarking on an acting career, she appeared in pantomime and toured with the all-Black Temba Theatre Company in Bitter Milk.